Quick Essentials Emergency Medicine

 Think Twice: More Lessons from the ER came out today as an app for the iPhone.
 Thanks to a partnership with Harvey Castro, MD and Deep Pocket Series, LLC this app will be available at the introductory price of $2.99, which is more than half off the regular price of $6.99 and the print price of $7.50.
 In the world of iPhone apps, visibility and the degree of ongoing success is highly dependent on getting into the “Top 100″ for your category (ours is Medicine) early on, so please consider purchasing a copy this week and please forward this email to anyone you know who has an iPhone.
 To purchase, click the title above or CLICK HERE

-“Easily as entertaining as The WORST-CASE SCENARIO Survival Handbook, but a hundred times more relevant – and it’s not rocket science.”–David Kirshman, Rocket Scientist
+“Easily as entertaining as is The Worst-Case Scenario Survival Handbook, but a hundred times more relevant.” – Jeff Archibald, fitness trainer,Boldfitness.com

 “A great mix of preventive medicine, humor and wit.
-Full of the type of common sense which is unfortunately not common policy.”–Mark Hanson, Policy Researcher
+Full of advice that should be common sense but is unfortunately not common practice.” – Richard Santarius, parent

-“How many other $5 gifts can prevent injuries and save lives?!
+“How many other gifts can prevent injuries and save lives?
 A great gift for any household.
-Full of sound advice that is easy to follow and well written”–Ayn Carrillo, Writer
+Full of sound advice that is easy to follow and well written” – Ayn Carrillo-Gailey, writer

 “The ‘Darwin Awards‘ of the Emergency Department.” — Donna Bellard-Brendt, ER Nurse